Fia-Hali/Orcacoin-JS/README.md

 <script type="module">import "/scripts/bitcoinjs-lib.js"</script>
 ````

-**NOTE**: We use Node Maintenance LTS features, if you need strict ES5, use [`--transform babelify`](https://github.com/babel/babelify) in conjunction with your `browserify` step (using an [`es2015`](https://babeljs.io/docs/plugins/preset-es2015/) preset).

 **WARNING**: iOS devices have [problems](https://github.com/feross/buffer/issues/136), use at least [buffer@5.0.5](https://github.com/feross/buffer/pull/155) or greater,  and enforce the test suites (for `Buffer`, and any other dependency) pass before use.

 ### Typescript or VSCode users
 Type declarations for Typescript are included in this library.
 Normal installation should include all the needed type information.

 ## Examples
-The below examples are implemented as integration tests, they should be very easy to understand.
-Otherwise, pull requests are appreciated.
-Some examples interact (via HTTPS) with a 3rd Party Blockchain Provider (3PBP).

 - [Taproot Key Spend](https://github.com/bitcoinjs/bitcoinjs-lib/blob/master/test/integration/taproot.spec.ts)
 - [Generate a random address](https://github.com/bitcoinjs/bitcoinjs-lib/blob/master/test/integration/addresses.spec.ts)
 - [Import an address via WIF](https://github.com/bitcoinjs/bitcoinjs-lib/blob/master/test/integration/addresses.spec.ts)